Jeannick94/Railway-Level-Crossing/README.md

 # Sensor-App

 A simple application for controlling the gate and traffic light based on 3 sensors located before, at, and after the cross-level to avoid collision between cars and train.
+This repository is in charge of the s

 ## How to Use